Project

 Electrification method

-Single phase AC 25KV, 50Hz overhead line type
+Single-phase AC 25KV, 50Hz overhead line

 substation

-・Forkst 132KV
+・Folkst 132KV

 ・Fletton 225KV

-within the work tunnel
+erection tunnel within the work tunnel

-・For access to conventional lines: 2 electric types (AC 25KV, 50Hz and 1,500V)
+- For use on conventional lines: 2 electric types (25KV AC, 50Hz and 1,500V)

 Signal system